barbaric1/Neuron-Project/README.md

 The last comand is ./neuron
 To view different graphs you have to change the global constants "VARIABLE_RATIO" and "INHIBITORY_STRENGHT"

+To generate the doxy file just insert the comand make doc

 As a side note, as I couldn't find a way to use the phyton script for the creation of graphs that the assistents gave, I just borrowed it from my classmate Etienne under his permission, who found a much simpler way to do it in phyton.
 I don't think it should be a problem, as it wasn't expected from us to find a way to do it.

 I should now dedicate a poem to Etienne, as he helped me with this great issue: